 If these black holes formed before big bang nucleosynthesis, they would not count toward the counting of ordinary matter in the universe.
 However, once you make the dark matter of tiny little black holes, it’s practically indistinguishable for making the dark matter out of particles.
-They are individual little objects; they are not big stellar-sized things.
+They are tiny, individual objects; they are not big stellar-sized objects.
 We can’t look for them using microlensing.
 So we’re back once again to the possibility that the dark matter is particles.

 Common Questions About Dark Matter

 Dark Matter is essentially the opposite of the matter we can see.
 It can be conceived of as the cushion that allows all of reality to exist relative to itself.